 A current smog check certificate must be provided upon completion of a private sale.
 This certificate must be no more than 90 days old.
 The only exception here is when your vehicle is no more than four years old.
 If the model year is this year or no more than three years back, the smog check will not be required.
-However, this does not apply for diesel vehicles.
+However, this does not apply to diesel vehicles.
 Remember that the new owner (the buyer) must also pay the $8 smog transfer fee.

 Find Smog Check Stations Near Me

 As of January 1, 2013, California vehicle owners are required to perform the smog check at a recognized STAR testing location.
 Some STAR-certified shops will only perform the test or repairs, while others do both.
 Certain stations also handle the BAR-OIS and BAR-97 inspections.
-For low income individuals, these stations qualify for repair subsidy through the Consumer Assistance Program.
+For low-income individuals, these stations qualify for repair subsidy through the Consumer Assistance Program.

 Check our full list of smog check stations by choosing a location from one of our DMV and Emissions Testing Location pages below to find a DMV or emissions testing location in your area.

-Are you a resident in El Dorado, San Diego, Placer, San Bernardino, Sonoma or Riverside?
+Are you a resident of El Dorado, San Diego, Placer, San Bernardino, Sonoma or Riverside?
 If you live in any of those counties use the zip code checker to see if your vehicle needs to pass a smog check.
 These counties have different criteria based on where you live.

 Smog Check Stations in Los Angeles County